49 people are dead and 20 injured in two separate shootings, one which was reportedly livestreamed and mentioned YouTube star PewDiePie.

 An apparent livestream of the shooting at the Masjid Al Noor mosque during Friday prayers was recorded and posted to several social media platforms, including Facebook, Twitter, YouTube and Instagram, showing the man arming himself and entering the mosque where he began shooting.
 Before firing, he said, "Remember lads, subscribe to PewDiePie!"

 Felix Kjellberg aka PewDiePie responded quickly, condemning the attacks and expressing that he was sickened to have been named by the shooter, while Owens took a decidedly more offensive approach, going on the offensive and then plugging her upcoming show.

+Just heard news of the devastating reports from New Zealand Christchurch.
+I feel absolutely sickened having my name uttered by this person.
 My heart and thoughts go out to the victims, families and everyone affected by this tragedy.

 FACT: I've never created any content espousing my views on the 2nd Amendment or Islam.

 The Left pretending I inspired a mosque massacre in...New Zealand because I believe black America can do it without government hand outs is the reachiest reach of all reaches!!
 LOL! https://t.co/4vM1aXleL4

 The manifesto itself seems designed to go viral and keep itself circulating.
 Aside from mentioning the most-subscribed YouTuber -- who has a problematic history with anti-Semitism -- it also mentions Fortnite and Spyro the Dragon.
 It also mentions other white supremacist killers.

 Authorities in New Zealand have not released the names of any of the detained individuals, three men and one woman, but have identified one as Australian.
 The manifesto's author claims to be an Australian white nationalist.